mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ![Third-step][creator_3]

 <br>
 Jenkins will automatically run the pipeline and display all the messages, which apply, from the `post` section.
-In this case we will get always, success and changed.
+In this case we will get green status, since Jenkinsfile is comprised just several echo statements.

 There is also a page summarizing statuses of all projects under this jenkins server control.
 General list of all projects on Jenkins server looks like this: